jiachengli1999/IDM-Fall-2020-Web-dev/README.md

-# IDM-Week2-Assignment
+# IDM Fall 2020 Intro to web dev
-Website response to the text "Ways of Seeing" by John Berger.
+week 2 - Website response to the text "Ways of Seeing" by John Berger.